memphis-iis/mofacts/docs/DEPLOYING.md

 $ scp build/mofacts.tar.gz myuser@optimallearning.org:/var/www/mofacts
 ````

 Some important notes!!!
-The architecture switch is based on the optimal
+The architecture switch used above is for the optimal
 learning server.
 If that should change for some reason, you'll need a
 different parameter.
 You should also note the main change from bundle command:
 we no longer specify the bundle name.
-In addition, we must specify a
+We must also specify a
 directory.
 We specify `build`, but there's nothing special about the name.
 For
 convenience, we've added mofacts/build to the main .gitignore file for this
 project so that you don't automatically add the build folder (and your latest
 bundle) to the git repo.

 Note that deploy.sh expects the bundle name to be mofacts.tar.gz.
-Currently
-this is the name selected by `meteor build`, so there shouldn't be a problem.
+This is the name selected by `meteor build`, so there shouldn't be a problem.

-At this point, you could simply log in to the server and let the script take
+At this point, you could just log in to the server and let the script take
 over for you:

 ````